 You’ll face an early start, enjoy a magical, if stretching, walk out onto the fells and be back in time for an evening of music and a slap-up feed with your team-mates and new friends, alongside our inspirational beneficiaries.
 If you haven’t signed up already, join us for a fun and challenging weekend.

 Participants will be given maps at registration on Friday night with checkpoints on to navigate between.
 It's a challenge.
 So yes, you will have to map read.

 (depending on fitness)

 Perfect for participants with no experience in the hills and wanting to climb their first Lake District peak and/or first Wainwright.
-It will be (relatively) gentle, it will incorporate a peak and you’ll have all day to do it.
-A fantastic first taste of the fells for your team or to ensure everyone can come and take part.
+It will be (relatively) gentle, it will incorporate a peak (and tick off two more as you walk along the tops) and you’ll have all day to do it.
+A fantastic first taste of the fells this would be the perfect route for everyone to take part in.

 (depending on fitness)

 A big day in the hills for teams with a reasonable level of fitness, broken in boots and appetite to get up high and experience the best the Lake District has to offer, taking in several high peaks before heading back into Grasmere for well deserved tea and medals.